 - many of the tour companies didn’t include clear pricing on their websites so I had to email for more information – some wanted me to sign up for their newsletter to access prices (er, no thanks), others didn’t reply and the rest were priced way north of what I wanted to pay.

-Which brings me to price – the prosecco tours were all coming in far too expensive – ranging from €150 per person up to as much as €600.
+Which brings me to price – the tours were all coming in far too expensive – ranging from €150 per person up to as much as €600.
 You’d have thought I was trying to buy sparkling diamonds not sparkling wine.
 Of the tours I looked at, most offered two or three wineries, a spot of lunch, transport and guide.
 That was the same format even for the higher priced tours.
 I’d have expected a small plot of land at those prices.
 I was one of 3 people.
 There was no way we were throwing down €550 to €1800 to sip some bubbles.
 Have you any idea how many bottles of Prosecco that could buy me? does maths – a lot!

 So, I decided to take another route.
 I decided to plan my own tour of Prosecco…at a sip of the cost.

-How to book a good Prosecco tour in Italy
+How to book a tour of Prosecco

 Since my first visit, I’ve been back to the Prosecco region several more times and decided to set up my own Prosecco tours.
 It’s been years in the making but its the kind of tour I wish I’d been able to book when I first visited.
 You can check out the tours and book here – Visit Prosecco Italy.
 I work with local drivers.
 Prices start at €250 for your group (not per person).